Kong/konghq-operator/README.md

 # konghq-operator
-managing kong ingress controller, proxy etc resources using gateway api
+managing kong resources such as ingress controller, proxy etc using gateway api